-The CMS value framework for ACOs is, in general, based on a classic concept of value (i.e., Benefit/Cost) and the IHI Triple Aim framework, both commonly accepted as reflecting the objectives of health care organizations attending local populations.
+The CMS value framework for ACOs is in general based on a classic concept of value (e.i., Benefit/Cost) and the IHI Triple Aim framework, commonly accepted as reflecting the objectives of health care organizations attending local populations, as ACOs and Health Links are.
 Hence, we could say that this framework is suitable to be used by both programs.
-Still, ACOs and Health Links may require different measures to assess value in their respective context.
+It is however in the contents within these broad aims where differences between ACOs and Health Links may require different approaches to assess value.

-The following is an analysis of the alignment between ACOs and Health Links for each of the three aims and four quality domains in the CMS value framework for ACOs.
-This comparison allows us to determine the relevance and applicability of performance measures under each aim and quality domain.
+The following is an analysis of the alignment between ACOs and Health Links for every one of the three aims and four quality domains in the CMS value framework for ACOs, in order to determine the importance or relevance in the inclusion of performance measures under each aim and quality domain to appropriately reflect the value of Health Links through their impact in health care outcomes.